OokTech/TW5-Bob/Configuration.md

   do the same for the websockets port.
 If this is set to false than if the given port is in use an error is given and the process fails.
 The default websocket port is one higher than the http port used.
-If `servePlugin` is not false than any child wiki served will include the MultiUser plugin.
+If `servePlugin` is not false than any child wiki served will include the Bob plugin.
 So you can serve wikis that don't normally have the plugin and edit them as though they did.
 - `heartbeat` settings for the heartbeat that makes sure the browser and server